The Organization of Roman Auxiliary Cavalry Within the Legion System

 Background and Recruitment of Auxiliary Cavalry

-Roman auxiliary cavalry units, known as alae (singular: ala, meaning "wing"), were raised from provinces and allied kingdoms.
-Unlike legionaries who were Roman citizens, auxiliaries were peregrini—free non-citizens from conquered territories such as Gaul, Hispania, Thrace, Syria, and North Africa.
+Roman auxiliary cavalry units—known as alae (singular ala, meaning “wing”)—were raised primarily from the provinces and allied kingdoms.
+Unlike legionaries, who were required to be Roman citizens, auxiliaries were peregrini, free non-citizens from territories such as Gaul, Hispania, Thrace, Syria, and North Africa.
 Recruitment was often voluntary, driven by economic hardship, a desire for adventure, or loyalty to local chieftains who had sworn allegiance to Rome.
-However, conscription was also used in times of need.
+However, conscription occurred in times of pressing need, especially during large-scale campaigns along the Rhine, Danube, or Euphrates frontiers.

 Regional Specializations